gsp789/CSharp/README.md

 # CSharp

-This repository contains samples of C# code I do from today.
+This repository contains solutions to some interesting problems code in C# using LINQ.